 Unlike spherical lenses, toric lenses have two different powers in the lens.
-By having this characteristic the toric lens must remain in one position for the best visual acuity, too much movement of the lens can significantly reduce visibility.
-Some of them are made heavier at the bottom to prevent them from too much movement or rotation.
+This characteristic means that the toric lens must remain in one position for the best visual acuity.

 Who Are Toric Lenses For?

-Toric lenses can be worn by anyone with a corneal astigmatism, lenticular astigmatism, or combinations of both.
-Patients who have tried spherical lenses first but continued to have poor vision, patients with large degrees of astigmatism ranging from 3-5D, patients with residual astigmatism, and patients who find discomfort, or corneal swelling with Rigid Lenses are all good candidates for toric lenses.
+Toric lenses can be worn by anyone with corneal astigmatism, lenticular astigmatism, or combinations of both.
+People with astigmatism who have tried spherical lenses, but continue to have unsatisfactory vision are candidates for toric lenses.

-Depending on which type of toric lens you wear or intend to wear it can be made up of one of the following materials; Silicone Hydrogel (most common), Omafilcon A, Methafilcon A, Polymacon, Hilafilcon A, Hilafilcon B, or Balafilcon A.
+Toric lenses can be made of any of the following materials; Silicone Hydrogel (the most common), Omafilcon A, Methafilcon A, Polymacon, Hilafilcon A, or Hilafilcon B.

 Customized Options for Toric Lenses

-Patients report problems with vision like blurriness and fuzziness after a few hours of wear with RGP lenses.
+Patients sometimes report vision problems like blurriness and fuzziness after a few hours of wearing RGP lenses.
 Some also experience excessive dryness of the eye after only a few hours of wear.
 Fogginess due to edema (swelling) is usually a bigger problem for patients who suffer from photophobia, or light sensitivity.

 Options for Mild Astigmatism

-If you have a small amount of astigmatism, between zero and 1.00D, a toric lens might not even be necessary.
-Talk to your doctor, but you may be able to wear a regular spherical RGP or even a spherical soft lens instead.
-RPG’s can cover up the need for a correction of astigmatism and doctors can give you a higher powered spherical soft lens to mask a small astigmatic correction.
+If you have mild astigmatism, between zero and 1.00D, a toric lens may not even be necessary.
+If your doctor approves, you may be able to wear a regular spherical RGP or even a spherical soft lens instead.
+RGPs can cover up the need for a correction of astigmatism and doctors can give you a higher-powered spherical soft lens to mask a small astigmatic correction.